Neighbours: Home media and spin-offs

-International versions and cooperations
+International versions and co-operations

 The serial's format has occasionally been licensed to international networks by the original producers Reg Grundy Organisation/Fremantle.
 Based on the Neighbours story and character outlines from 2012, Komşular began screening in Turkey in 2017.

-Moreover, FremantleMedia Italia, which is part of Reg Grundy Organisation/Fremantle (company), in association with the Italian national broadcaster RAI, produces a serial Un posto al sole (English: A Place in the Sun), broadcast since 1996 in Italy on Rai 3.
-Un Posto al Sole is based on an original format, developed by Wayne Doyle with Adam Bowen, Gino Ventriglia e Michele Zatta, with different settings, characters, stories, and contents in comparison to Neighbours.
-During the creation process of Un Posto al Sole in 1996, the producer company Reg Grundy Organisation/Fremantle (company) replicated the same working method and organization of the already well-established Neighbours to produce Un Posto al sole, transferring knowledge to its Italian leg and its Italian partner Rai Fiction.
-In fact, in 1996, Un Posto al Sole was considered the first serial of its genre (daily drama) to be produced in Italy.
+The Italian serial Un posto al sole (English: A Place in the Sun) was inspired by the Neighbours format, and features storylines stemming from neighbouring families.
+It is also produced by the Reg Grundy Organisation.

 Cultural impact

 Parody

 Kenny Everett parodied the show in the final series of The Kenny Everett Television Show (1987–88).
 Titled Cobbers, the sketches featured a group of stereotypical Australians dressed in swimwear conflicting with Everett's suit-wearing middle class British personality.